oeklo/gsmtasks/task.md

 ### external_id

-Type: string (limit?)
+Type: string (max 100 characters)

-Unique for client.
+Unique for client (most likely).

 When creating a new task (POST) the external_id is checked and if another task exists with the same external_id, no task is created and the old task is returned.

+### metafields

+When you try setting metafield that's not editable, the API will return HTTP error 400